selfrecc/dkimpy-milter/README.md

     By default, sendmail quotes to address header fields when there are no quotes and the display part of the address contains a period or an apostrophe.
-However, opendkim only sees the raw, unmodified form of the header field, and so the content that gets verified and what gets signed will not be the same, guaranteeing the attached signature is not valid.
+However, dkimpy-milter only sees the raw, unmodified form of the header field, and so the content that gets verified and what gets signed will not be the same, guaranteeing the attached signature is not valid.